sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 * **Images:** The images set for the article.
 This defaults to the post's SEO settings image, and will fall back to the "Featured Image".
 * **Published date:** The date the article was published.
 * **Modified date:** The date the article was last modified.
 * **Author:** The article's author, set in the "Author" meta box.
-Defaults to the author's display name.
+This defaults to the author's display name.
 * **Publisher:** The organization, which defaults to the "Schema.org" settings within The SEO Framework.
 * **Description:** The article's description, which is the same as the description output by The SEO Framework.